Jonathan-Unsworth/SciFiUI/README.md

 # How it works
 Simply put, I relied heavily on polymorphism to realise my goals in this assignment.
-I created two interfaces, Renderable and Clickable, as their names suggest they are responsible for rendering objects and clicking on objects respectively.
+I created two interfaces to model the behaviours of the classes, Renderable and Clickable, as their names suggest they are responsible for rendering objects and clicking on objects respectively.

 ```Java
 public interface Renderable {